Pom Pom Crab Care Guide: The Complete Setup and Care Breakdown

 Pom Pom crabs are mostly quite resilient when it comes to disease, yet can still be affected by issues like fungal infections, parasites and shell rot.
 To prevent any such occurrences from happening in an established aquarium environment, the water needs to remain of high quality.

 Bacterial or fungal problems may occur where you’ll see discoloration.
-This occurs when a tank does not have the ideal tank parameters and calcium is low in their diets.
-Usually, however, you will not see visible signs of illness of these crabs, they may just pass away before any signs are shown.
+This occurs when a tank does not have the ideal tank parameters and calcium is low in their diets., however, you will not see visible signs of illness of these crabs, they may just pass away before any signs are shown.
 Given they are inverts, they do not get any of the common fish diseases you will see in aquariums, but can pass on diseases like Ich if the parasite attaches to their exoskeleton.

 Breeding Challenges